vih/historie/_posts/2017-12-31-jannie-tolstrup.md

 So let’s sing this song for Sara, because this stay means a lot to her.

-Let’s also sing this song for Pearl, because she loves all of us, and because she is going to Australia but can’t really bear the thought of saying goodbye to all of us.
+Let’s also sing this song for Pearl, because she loves all of us, and because she is going to Australia but can't really bear the thought of saying goodbye to all of us.

 Let’s sing it for Amine, because he has been through hard times, and somehow he is here now, and have got friends for lifetime.